dmbarbour/glas/docs/GlasApps.md

 In context of this loop, the data stack might be compiled into a set of transaction variables.
 Abstract interpretation together with runtime instrumentation can feasibly support fine-grained read-write conflict detection.
 It is feasible to recognize *channels* as a patterned use of list variables, i.e. channels are just lists on the data stack that we optimize based on usage.

 The embedding loses implicit live coding, but we still benefit from convenient process control, incremental computing, task-based concurrency, reactive dataflow, potential for parallelism and distribution, etc..
-I intend to initially use this procedural embedding in context of [Glas command line interface](GlasCLI.md).

 ### Transaction Machine Embedding of Procedural